locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/class_constructors.md

 # Explicit / Implicit Class Constructors

-It's not just overloading that be a mess.
+It's not just overloading that can be a mess.
 C++ has a bunch of rules about implicit / explicit type conversion for single argument constructors.

-For example this would work:
+For example:

 ```c++
 class MagicNumber {